pulumi/workshops/azure-intro/java/content/lab-03/README.md

 ## Step 2 &mdash; Deploy your WebApp

-Now, we need to deploy nginx.
+Now, we need to deploy NGINX.
 We'll use Azure's [Web App](https://azure.microsoft.com/en-us/services/app-service/web/) service for this.

 Add the following to the top of your `App.java` with your other imports: